lbernadel/renci-website/src/content/news/features/2015/06/25_getting-to-know-rencis-social-computing-rooms/index.md

 The rooms—all available for use free of charge—have been popular and RENCI has documented the development of the SCRs and some of their uses in a white paper entitled _Getting to Know the Social Computing Rooms_.

-To learn more about SCRs and how faculty and students are using them, read the white paper [here](https://renci.org/White-Paper-2015-SCR).
+To learn more about SCRs and how faculty and students are using them, read the white paper at [https://renci.org/White-Paper-2015-SCR](https://renci.org/White-Paper-2015-SCR).